santosmota/PHIL_Scaling_Data_Public/README.md

   - C1.CSV: raw data of case 2 with Vbacsd=81V and Ibacsd=72A
   - C3.CSV: raw data of case 1 with Vbacsd=363V and Ibacsd=72A

+## Models and Script
+The models and script will be placed in this folder after the reviewing process.